JacobLinCool/without-semicolon/README.md

 - Adding new language to the list
 - Adding new example
-- Explaining the reasoning behind the code
+- Explaining the reason behind the code